The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 They can be seen in the winter running on top of snow but have burrows where they retreat to.

 The Pribilof Island Shrew is an endangered species of shrew.
 They face extinction from livestock farming and ranching.

 They can be found on Saint Paul Island in the Pribilof Islands, where they can be found along coastal regions.

 Salt-marsh Harvest Mouse

-The salt-marsh harvest mouse is also known as the red-bellied harvest mouse due to its coloring.
+Due to its coloring, the salt-marsh harvest mouse is also known as the red-bellied harvest mouse.
 They live in the San Francisco Bay Area and can be found in areas with vegetation.